Home Repair and Do It Yourself Tips from the Natural Handyman

 Mites aren't the only unwelcome guests that can infest your home.
 Fungi and mold become prevalent when the relative humidity of a home reaches 75%.
 Fungi and molds can cause asthma attacks and rhinitis (inflammation of mucous membranes of the nose) in some people.

-You should also reduce setting if moisture forms on windows, walls etc, or if there is dampness around the area of your humidifier.
+You should also reduce setting if moisture forms on windows, walls, etc., or if there is dampness around the area of your humidifier.
 Keep in mind that you don't need to be concerned it this temporarily happens due to cooking, showering, etc.

-Summing up:
+Summing up...

 If you get nothing more out of this article, make sure to remember that the humidity levels of your house need to be within the 30-50% humidity bracket.
-Regulate your humidity with your humidifier's built in humidity meter or by a hygrometer from any good hardware store.
+Regulate your humidity with your dehumidifier or humidifier's built in humidity meter or by a hygrometer from any good hardware store.